onflow/flow-go/pkg/language/docs/language.md

     Certain constructs in a blockchain represent assets of real, tangible value, as much as a house or car or bank account.
     We have to worry about literal loss and theft, perhaps even on the scale of millions of dollars.

     Structs are not an ideal way to represent this ownership because they can be copied.
-This would mean that there could be a risk of having multiple copies of certain assets floating around, which breaks the scarcity requirements needed for these assets to have real value.
+If resources could be copied, this would mean that there could be a risk of having multiple copies of certain assets floating around, which breaks the scarcity requirements needed for these assets to have real value.
 A struct is much more useful for representing information that can be grouped together in a logical way, but doesn't have value or a need to be able to be owned or transferred.
 A struct could be used to contain the information associated with a division of a company, but a resource would be used to represent the assets that have been allocated to that organization for spending.

 Two composite data types are compatible if and only if they refer to the same declaration by name, i.e., nominal typing applies instead of structural typing.